radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have updated to URL that were being forwarded from https://www.rstudio.com to https://rstudio.com.
+I also added single quotes around software names such as 'radiant.data' in the Description field of the DESCRIPTION file.

+## Test environments

+* local OS X install, R 4.0.2
+* Windows (development) through devtools::check_win_devel()

+## R CMD check result

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.model.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have tried to address the NoLD issue in a test uncovered by CRAN on Solaris.
 The tests all pass on a linux based NoLD set.
 However, I do not have access to a Solaris system to double check.

 ## Test environments